Civil society campaign: Information technology and networked advocacy

 The widespread availability of the internet, mobile telephones, and related communications technologies enabling users to overcome the transaction costs of collective action has begun to change the previous models of advocacy.

 Due to information technology and its ability to provide an abundance of information, there are fewer to no costs for group forming.
 Coordination is now much easier for human rights organizations to track human rights violators and use the information to advocate for those in need.

 One effect is that it is harder for governments to block information they do not want their citizens to obtain.
 The increase in technology makes it nearly impossible for information not to penetrate everyone around the globe making it easier for human rights organizations to monitor and ensure rights are being protected.

 In addition, the fact that the Internet provides a platform for easy group forming, the use of an institutional organization is not essential.
 With social networking sites and blogs, any individual can perpetuate collective action with the right tools and audience.
 The need for a hierarchy is diminishing with the great abundance of information available.

-Using the Arts
+Ethnic Civil Society

-Some campaigners use the arts to get their message across.
-For example, radical cheerleading is used at demonstrations to promote a radical message in a media-friendly, people-friendly way.
+Ethnic civil society organizations are formed between individuals with the same cultural or ethnic background in which collaboration is fostered to achieve a specific goal that benefits the group as a whole.
+An example of this is Palestinian NGO's within Israel.
+The Palestinian Arab citizens of Israel group is a prime example of an ethnic civil society group that uses campaigning and mobilization efforts to achieve the goals of Palestinians living in Israel.
+This group serves as the Palestinian voice, advocating for Palestinian rights, within the Israeli parliament, in hopes of securing equal rights for the minority population within the state.